Language is a vital part of children’s cognitive development. Every day of their lives, children will communicate with others.

 Then, they start to play and develop self-motivation.
 That motivation includes wanting to engage in conversation with family and friends.

-From 8-13 months, babies start to point at objects, shake their heads, wave hello and goodbye, and try to speak in their own ‘words’.
-From then on until around 18 months, they slowly develop their vocabulary and understand short phrases and words.
+From 8 to 13 months, babies begin to point at objects, shake their heads, wave hello and goodbye, and attempt to speak in their own ‘words’.
+From then until around 18 months, they gradually build their vocabulary and begin to understand short phrases and words.

 At the age of two, they start to use sentences, and these begin to make sense as their grammar improves.
 Then, up until age five, their language improves drastically.

-They understand what is said to them and their social skills improve as well.
-After age five, your child’s communication with others will be intelligible [source].
+They understand what is said to them, and their social skills improve too.
+After the age of five, your child’s communication with others will be more intelligible [source].

 Ways to Improve Receptive and Expressive Language

-You can do certain things in your home to help your children with their receptive and expressive vocabulary development.
+There are several things you can do at home to support your children’s receptive and expressive vocabulary development.
 Here are a few receptive and expressive language activities and ideas:

-- To improve their receptive language, make sure to make eye contact with your children when speaking to them.
+- To support their receptive language, ensure you make eye contact with your children when speaking to them.

-- When giving instructions, don’t give them all at once – break them up into chunks.
+- When giving instructions, avoid delivering them all at once – break them into manageable chunks.

-- You can also use time sequences with your children and have them repeat instructions to make sure they have understood what is being said.
+- You can also use time sequences with your children and ask them to repeat instructions to ensure they have understood what is being said.

 - Read lots of books to your children, so they can learn the time sequences.
-Use examples and show your kids what you mean.
-Reading can also help their expressive language as well.
+Use examples and demonstrate to your children what you mean.
+Reading also supports the development of expressive language.

 - For both receptive and expressive language, allow your children to play frequently.

-- To help your children develop expressive language, when you speak to them, speak directly to their face, so they can watch you mouthing the words.
+- To help your children develop expressive language, speak directly to them so they can see how you articulate the words.

 - Whenever you can, try to expand their vocabulary with simple phrases.

-- When a child states something that isn’t grammatically correct, model the correct sentence for them.
+- If a child says something that isn’t grammatically correct, model the correct sentence for them.

 - Encourage your kids to verbalize their needs instead of relying on their hand gestures.